Propagation of optimization levels used by front-end compiler to backend¶

 the backend.

-A new plugin API has been added.
-It takes the frontend option string as input in
+A new unified runtime API has been added.
+It takes the frontend option string

-frontend option so that this API can be used for querying other frontend
+for sending the frontend option so that this API can be used for querying other

-In the level-zero and OpenCL plugins, the table provided in the ‘Requirements’
+In the level-zero and OpenCL adapters, the table provided in the ‘Requirements’

 section is used as a guide to identify the appropriate backend option.

 empty string is returned.
-This API returns PI_SUCCESS
+This API returns UR_RESULT_SUCCESS

 for